-- No student may attend school in the district unless the student has presented to the school an up-to-date certificate of immunization or a completed exemption form. - 2.
-A student shall be exempted from required immunizations only upon submission of: - a. certification from a licensed physician that the student's physical condition is such that immunization would endanger the student's life or health or is otherwise medically contraindicated due to other medical conditions. - b. a statement signed by the parent/guardian or the emancipated student that the student adheres to a religious belief whose teachings are opposed to immunizations. - c. a statement signed by the parent/guardian or the emancipated student that the student holds a personal belief that is opposed to immunizations.
+- 1. No student may attend school in the district unless the student has presented to the school an up-to-date certificate of immunization, a written authorization signed by a parent/guardian requesting local public health officials administer the immunizations or a valid certificate of medical or nonmedical exemption form. - 2.
+A student will be exempted from required immunizations only upon submission of: - a. a completed certificate of medical exemption from a licensed physician, qualified physician assistant, or advanced practice nurse that the student's physical condition is such that immunization would endanger the student's life or health or is otherwise medically contraindicated due to other medical conditions. - b. a completed certificate of completion of the online education module administered by the Colorado Department of Public Health and Environment. - c. a completed certificate of nonmedical exemption signed by a parent/guardian or an emancipated student and a physician, qualified physician assistant, or advanced practice nurse.

-In the event of an outbreak of disease against which immunization is required, no exemption will be recognized and those students will be excluded from school.
+In the event of an outbreak of any communicable disease for which immunization is required, no exemption will be recognized and those students will be excluded from school.